oktadev/okta-blog/_source/_posts/2020-08-21-unity-csharp-games-security.md

 Identity security is a very complex, but increasingly required, aspect of most game/XR projects today.
 The resource commitment required to build out all of the functionality needed, and then maintain and grow that functionality, is massive.
 When it's done incorrectly it can be devastating.
 Leaving identity security to the experts and leveraging the best of breed Okta Identity Platform for all identity security needs in your project will save countless hours and ensure that intellectual property and customer accounts are properly secured.

 To expand on the ideas discussed in this blog, I recommend further reading on securely storing access tokens using vaults, such as [HashiCorp Vault](https://www.vaultproject.io/), and authorizing users to Network Engines such as [Photon](https://www.photonengine.com/pun).
-Stay tuned to developer.okta.com/blog for further discussions on these tops and more.
+Stay tuned to developer.okta.com/blog for further discussions on these topics and more.

 ## Learn More About C# and Okta